SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 From now on, the Standalone Elasticsearch Cluster Installer tool will no longer automatically configure TLS and security.

-For instructions on how to install this manually, see [Configuring TLS and security in Elasticsearch](https://community.dataminer.services/documentation/configuring-tls-and-security-in-elasticsearch/) on DataMiner Dojo.
+For instructions on how to install this manually, see [Securing the Elasticsearch database](xref:Security_Elasticsearch).

 #### Standalone Cassandra Backup Tool \[ID_29005\] \[ID_30234\]